Arts organisations and their supporters across Salford are joining forces to help put the city on the cultural map.

 Guests were also welcome to enjoy free drinks and music.

-Guest speakers such as City Mayor of Salford Paul Dennett, The Lowry Chief Executive Julia Fawcett OBE, and Chancellor for University of Salford Jackie Kay CBE, took to the stage to talk about Salford and its culture.
+Guest speakers such as City Mayor of Salford Paul Dennett, The Lowry chief executive Julia Fawcett OBE, and University Chancellor Jackie Kay CBE, took to the stage to talk about Salford and its culture.

 “I think people came with an appetite of how they could build more but also do more.”

-For the future, Mrs Lee said: “Over April and May we’re going to try to get out to have a deeper conversation with groups, organisations and businesses that want to dig into this.”
+For the future, Mrs Slee said: “Over April and May we’re going to try to get out to have a deeper conversation with groups, organisations and businesses that want to dig into this.”

 From March until August, the action and delivery plans will be developed, ready for publication in September 2020.

-The Head of Partnership finished by saying: “Really it’s about get up and go, let’s see what we can do with this city.”
+The head of partnership said: “Really it’s about get up and go.
+Let’s see what we can do with this city.”

 Piktochart credit: Lucy Matthews